|Background artwork by Tenement01. Text by Christina Moore.|

 The feeling of jealousy, irrational though it was, immediately subsided.
 She did not have to worry about Cate Ross as a potential rival.
 Not that she… Oh, what use was it to continue being obstinate?
 She need not admit her attachment to anyone else as yet, but what purpose did it serve to deny it to herself?
 She was, without a doubt, attracted to Alan Carter, and it bothered her more than she would ever admit to even consider his own attachment might be to another.

 “You don’t have to worry about me,” Ross was saying then.
-“And if my observation of the last few weeks means anything, I daresay you don’t have to worry about anyone else, either.
+“And if my observation of the last week means anything, I daresay you don’t have to worry about anyone else, either.
 Alan seems as taken with you as you are with him.”

 With those words, Ross offered a small smile and turned to depart.
 It was a long time still before Sanai left the side of her patient, much of that time spent wondering if she was right.
 Perhaps in the next several days, when he had recovered, she would consider speaking to Alan in order to gauge his feelings.